The information below is current as of the revision date and is subject to change at our discretion. Last revised June 2018.

 In addition to the revenue-sharing payments and contributions to training and education described above, in the ordinary course of business, we and our Financial Advisors may, from time to time, receive non-cash compensation from mutual fund companies, investment managers, insurance vendors and sponsors of products that we distribute.
 This compensation may include promotional items, occasional gifts, meals, tickets and other entertainment, sponsorship support of training events and seminars, various forms of marketing support and, in certain limited circumstances, the development of tools used by the Firm for training or record-keeping purposes.
 UBS Financial Services Inc. remains committed to investing in long-term relationships and we remain dedicated to helping you pursue your investment goals.
 If you have further questions regarding mutual funds, please feel free to contact your Financial Advisor.

-In July 2016, UBS entered into a preliminary agreement with NextShares Solutions, a wholly owned subsidiary of Eaton Vance Corp., to offer NextShares funds in 2017.
+In July 2016, UBS entered into a preliminary agreement with NextShares Solutions, a wholly owned subsidiary of Eaton Vance Corp., to offer NextShares funds.
 NextShares are an exchange-traded product sharing some characteristics of both mutual funds and exchange-traded funds ("ETFs").
-As part of this agreement to develop and launch the product at UBS Wealth Management Americas, Eaton Vance is funding technology development, which are revenue sharing payments from Eaton Vance to UBS.
+As part of this agreement to develop and launch the product at UBS Wealth Management Americas, Eaton Vance funded technology development, which are revenue sharing payments from Eaton Vance to UBS.
 These payments are not to be paid out of the assets or resources of the NextShares funds and will be made out of the legitimate profits of Eaton Vance or NextShares Solutions.
-It is expected that, upon the launch of NextShares, UBS and Eaton Vance would enter into a separate selling agreement that would provide for an asset-based revenue sharing arrangement, and any such revenue sharing payments would be in addition to the technology and development payments described above.
+Upon the launch of NextShares, UBS and Eaton Vance entered into a separate selling agreement that provided for an asset-based revenue sharing arrangement, and any such revenue sharing payments would be in addition to the technology and development payments described above.